sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/delivering-impact-reviews.md

 ### Discussing the performance/value score

+Best practices for delivering feedback:
+- Be specific.
+- No suprises.
+- Be an active listener, and ask open ended questions.
+- Don't be defensive.

 #### Teammates receiving a 1 in either category (values or performance) - talking points:

 - Sourcegraph holds a high bar for performance and demonstration of our values